Leaf blower: Environmental and occupational impact

 Leaves are ecologically beneficial, providing habitat for insects and microorganisms and nutrients for the soil.
 Leaving some leaves rather than removing them all can support biodiversity.

+Battery-powered leaf blowers produce zero emissions, are more efficient, and are even rechargeable, making them an increasingly reliable alternative to gas power.

 Bans

 Soon after the leaf blower was introduced into the U.S., its use was banned in two California cities, Carmel-by-the-Sea in 1975 and Beverly Hills in 1978, as a noise nuisance.
 There are currently twenty California cities that have banned leaf blowers, sometimes only within residential neighborhoods and usually targeting gasoline-powered equipment.
 Another 80 cities have ordinances on the books restricting either usage or noise level or both.

 Washington, DC, passed a ban on gas-power leaf blowers in 2018.
 A law banning the sale of gas-powered lawn equipment in California will take effect in 2024.
+Cambridge, MA banned them in 2025.
+Portland, Oregon will ban gas-powered leaf blowers in 2028, with a phase-out period starting 2026.